 Prevalent can assist with security evaluations of IaaS, PaaS, SaaS and other CSPs by using the built-in Cloud Security Alliance (CSA) Consensus Assessments Initiative Questionnaire (CAIQ) questionnaire in the Prevalent Platform.
 This questionnaire is an industry standard for documenting cloud security controls and CSP security capabilities using standardized, best-practice terminology.
 With comprehensive reporting against the standard, you gain a clear picture of your CSP’s security controls and can make better-informed decisions.

 To complement the regular controls assessment, Prevalent Vendor Threat Monitor can deliver continuous cybersecurity, reputation and financial insights into your CSPs.
 This includes monitoring for hacker chatter on dark web forums, which provides a window into real and potentially unseen risks, while also validating the presence of certain controls.

 Handing control and management of your data to a CSP does not necessarily mean that you are free of responsibility for regulatory governance and accountability.
 So, when a supplier or vendor indicates they are using cloud services, do not stop your assessment there.
 Find out what CSP level your third party is using and how controls are governed on both the vendor and the provider sides of the house.
 Also, be sure to consider active, backed-up, and terminated databases where applicable.
 It might save you from a world of heartache!

-For more on how Prevalent can help address the regulatory and governance aspects of third-party risk management for CSPs, check out our best practices white paper, Satisfying Compliance with Third-Party Risk Management Requirements.
+For more on how Prevalent can help address the regulatory and governance aspects of third-party risk management for CSPs, check out our best practices white paper, The Third-Party Risk Management Compliance Handbook.
 Or contact us for a strategy session today.